sutta » mn » Majjhima Nikāya 114

 tañca aññamaññaṁ saññāpaṭilābhaṁ.

-And each of these is a way of acquiring perception.
+And each of these is an acquisition of perception.

 Diṭṭhipaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-I say that there are two ways of acquiring views:
+I say that there are two acquisitions of views:

 sevitabbampi, asevitabbampi;